 According to IBISWorld, the grocery wholesale market in the U.S. has a size of over $218 Billion and should continue to grow.
 Some of the companies in the space supply products to the hospitality sector and that can bring higher margins.
 UNFI focuses on supplying retail, and given the size of its operation, it still holds a good chunk of the market share.
 If we compare with competitors such as Spartan Nash (NASDAQ: SPTN), U.S. Foods (NYSE: USFD), Sysco (NYSE: SYY), and Performance Food Group (NYSE: PFGC).
 UNFI stock seems to be the cheapest among the group of stocks analyzed below.

 |Return on Equity %||-20.62%||-3.93%||-1.14%||6.84%||-9.00%|

-- Despite being able to reduce the debt at a fast pace the company still has nearly 2,66B in long term debt, and has nearly $50M in interest payments every quarter and an EBITDA leverage ratio of 4.
-One of management’s objectives is to reduce debt fast, with $390M debt reduction last year the company should be able to continue to repay debt and strengthen its balance sheet.
+- Despite being able to reduce the debt at a fast pace the company still has nearly 2,66B in long-term debt and has nearly $50M in interest payments every quarter and an EBITDA leverage ratio of 4.
+One of management's objectives is to reduce debt fast, with a $390M debt reduction last year the company should be able to continue to repay debt and strengthen its balance sheet.

-- Given the large number of employees UNFI has, and its intricate operations, its workers in cooperation with syndicates often do strikes.
+- Given a large number of employees UNFI has and its intricate operations, its workers in cooperation with syndicates often do strikes.
 This can negatively impact the operations and affect the business going forward.